tari-project/tari/RFC/src/Glossary.md

 The Tari Base layer is a merge-mined [blockchain] secured by proof-of-work.
-The base layer is primarily responsible for the emission of new Tari, for securing and managing [Tari coin] transfers.
+The base layer is primarily responsible for the emission of new Tari, for securing and managing [Tari token] transfers.

 ## Base Node
-[base node]: #base-node "A full Tari node running on the base layer, validating and propagating Tari coin transactions and blocks"
+[base node]: #base-node "A full Tari node running on the base layer, validating and propagating Tari token transactions and blocks"

 A full Tari node running on the base layer.
-It's primary role is validating and propagating [Tari coin] transactions and blocks to the rest of the network.
+It's primary role is validating and propagating [Tari token] transactions and blocks to the rest of the network.